Candle making supplies and materials arranged for Indian candle makers — wax blocks, wicks, fragrance oils, and decorative containers

 For consistent quality, look for wicks with clear specifications — the wick diameter and recommended container size should be documented.
 International suppliers provide this documentation as standard; domestic suppliers may not.

 Wooden wicks are difficult to source in India but are increasingly popular with premium brands.
 They work exceptionally well with coconut wax and add a distinctive crackling sound.
-CandleStart offers wooden wicks that ship to India alongside their wax orders.
+CandleStart in Dubai carries wooden wicks alongside their full range of candle making supplies.

 Fragrance Oils — Quality Matters Most